 Don’t use a champagne budget for every video

 Consider the purpose of your video when you set your budget.
 Video that plays in the hero area of your website should be high budget, beautifully produced content.
-Instagram stories can and should be shot with an iPhone.
+Instagram Stories content can (and honestly should) be shot with a smartphone.
 A live webinar should have excellent sound and clean lighting, but you don’t need multiple cameras.

-Try a mix of highly produced videos and video your marketing team can shoot without professional assistance.
-A one-time investment in iPhone videography tools will get you halfway there.
+Try a mix of highly produced videos and videos your marketing team can shoot without professional assistance.
+A one-time investment in DIY video tools will get you halfway there.
 Your internal marketing and communications department will need to commit to learning basic video editing software for the best results.

 Basic in-house capabilities help you capture events, webinars and student testimonials throughout the year.
 When you pair video produced by a third party vendor with what you can accomplish in house, you should be able to cover all of your needs.

 Who you get on camera can make or break the quality of a video you use to market your higher education programs.
 Not everyone will come across naturally; tap a variety of personalities for your video shoot.
 Your full video strategy should include students, instructors, and alumni.
-Each of these groups can speak to different elements of what your school has to offer.
-For private primary school and high school enrollment marketing, consider getting parents on camera as well.
+Different groups will speak to different elements of what your school has to offer, and even within topics, their views and unique perspective will inevitably resonate with some of your audience.
+For private primary school and high school enrollment marketing, consider getting parents on camera, as well.

 Keep inclusion in mind as you select topics and participants.
 If your institution’s values include a commitment to diversity, your videos should illustrate that.

 For your students, the COVID-19 pandemic brought many realities about lifestyle to light — a lot of people can absolutely work from home; ordering groceries online is easy as pie; and online learning really isn’t that bad.